rgamba/evtwebsocket/README.md

 # Event Websocket

-evtwebsocket provides an extremely easy way of dealing with websocket connections as a client in an event oriented manner.
+evtwebsocket provides an extremely easy way of dealing with websocket connections as a client in an event oriented manner for long-lived connections.
 ## Features
 - Event based
 - Reconnect in case of error
 - Request / Response match with callbacks
+- Automatic ping integration

 ```go
 conn = evtwebsocket.Conn{